 NetBIOS name resolution was dragged to current days by Microsoft operating systems, starting with Windows for Workgroups.
-WINS servers replaced broadcast based NetBIOS and solved most issues.
+WINS servers replaced broadcast-based NetBIOS and solved most issues.
 However, one design issue remains, the name structure is shallow, without any hierarchy.

-Although efficient, NetBIOS is limited to local environments and can not be widely escalated, because names must be globally unique, only one single administration point is possible.
+Although efficient, NetBIOS is limited to local environments.
+It can't be widely escalated, because names would have to be globally unique, and that would require a single administration point.
 This makes it impossible to handle a huge number of nodes spread around the world.